kenpyfin/Reading_Pal/architecture_and_plan.md

     *   **The Backend container and the Frontend (Nginx) container must have the `MARKDOWN_PATH` and `IMAGES_PATH` directories mounted as volumes to consistent paths (e.g., `/app/storage/markdown`, `/app/storage/images`).**
     *   **The Backend reads markdown files by joining its mounted `MARKDOWN_PATH` with the stored markdown filename.**
     *   **The Frontend's Nginx serves images statically by mapping the public `/images/` URL prefix to its mounted `IMAGES_PATH` using the stored image filenames.**
+*   **File Management for Book Operations:** Renaming a book involves renaming its markdown file on the file system.
+Deleting a book involves deleting its markdown file and all associated image files from the file system, in addition to removing the book's record from the database.
+These file operations must be handled robustly.
 *   **Dual LLM Usage:** Be mindful of the two distinct uses of LLMs: one within the PDF Service for internal reformatting, and one orchestrated by the Backend for user-facing reading assistance.
 They may use different providers/models.
 The Markdown reformatting LLM configuration is now flexible (Anthropic or Ollama).
 *   **PDF Service Communication:** The Backend needs to correctly format the request to the PDF Service's `/process-pdf` endpoint, including sending the file data **via multipart form data**.
 *   **Synchronization:** Implementing smooth and accurate synchronized scrolling between potentially different content types (Markdown vs. editable notes) is crucial.
 The implementation now includes saving **scroll_percentage** with notes and clicking notes to jump to location.